tokamak-network/auditing-reference/README.md

 ### naming
 - Naming with clear meaning
-- It is recommended that the name of the `contract` and the name of the `function` be different.
 - It is recommended that the name of the `event` and the name of the `function` be different.

 ### etc